GeorgeXCV/CS-Notes/grokking-algorithms.md

 Two questions that breadth-first search can answer for you:
 • Question type 1: Is there a path from node A to node B?
 (Is there a mango seller in your network?)
 • Question type 2: What is the shortest path from node A to node B?
 (Who is the closest mango seller?)

+Breadth-irst search is used to calculate the shortest path for an unweighted graph.

+## Dijkstra’s algorithm
+Shortest path is not necessarily the fastest, this finds the fastest.

+There are four steps to Dijkstra’s algorithm:
+1. Find the “cheapest” node.
+This is the node you can get to in the least amount of time.
+2. Check whether there’s a cheaper path to the neighbors of this node.
+If so, update their costs.
+3. Repeat until you’ve done this for every node in the graph.
+4. Calculate the final path.

+When you work with Dijkstra’s algorithm, each edge in the graph has a number associated with it.
+These are called weights.

+A graph with weights is called a weighted graph.
+A graph without weights is called an unweighted graph.

+Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.